 Q: When will my team be assigned our place in the starting line-up?

 Your team’s starting position is determined by when your team pays its entry fee.
 The earlier your teams signs up and pays for a tournament entry the closer to the front of the line your team will start.
 So again, your team’s starting position is not determined by when you signed up but by when your team’s entry fee is paid.

 Q: What if I don’t have a partner?

 This is a team competition involving two people.
 If you don’t have a partner you can post on the forum that you are looking for a partner.
 There are always people looking for a team mate.

 No, it is not mandatory to attend the Friday Night Seminar (FNS).
 Attendance is free of charge and open to the public.
-The FNS is a two (2) part informational gathering event presented by the NAIFC.
-The first portion of the FNS is a speaker who talks about and takes questions on the details of ice fishing.
-The second portion of the FNS features small cracker barrel discussions between those attending and the NAIFC Pro-staff & Ice Men.
-The NAIFC Pro-Staff and Ice Men are available after the speaker to sit and talk with any of the locals or new teams that want to learn more about the tournaments, fishing techniques or new products on the market.
+The FNS is a two (2) part educational event presented by the NAIFC.
+The first portion of the FNS covers the basics of ice fishing.
+The second portion of the FNS features speakers who talk about the more advanced/technical side of ice and tournament fishing.
+The NAIFC Pro-Staffers are available after the speakers are done to sit and talk with any of the locals or new teams that want to learn more about the tournaments, fishing techniques or new products on the market.
 Check the details page under the current tournament for speaker information.
-There is also a free Christian Brothers sampling with free product give-away.

 One member of the team must attend the Rules Meeting.
 If you are a new team we recommend both of the members attend the Rules Meeting.
 At the Rules Meeting you will receive your packet with rules, tags, and big fish marker.
 Prior to the start of the tournament both team members are required to sign a waiver.
 If one team member is not present at the Rules Meeting that missing team member must sign the waiver in the start/line-up line Sunday morning.